agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > increase GDP per capita should be a top priority for effective
 > altruists.

-**Claim**: Within growth-friendly policies generally, some hits-based forms of RD may be promising
+**Claim**: Within growth-friendly policies generally, some hits-based forms of RD may be promising.

 **re-write Claim**: Within policies that seem to increase GDP per capita, there exists some "hits-based" interventions that could save millions of lives.

-**re-write Claim**: Green revolution producing large amounts of food and the steep increase in GDP per capita happen within 5years
+**re-write Claim**: Green revolution producing large amounts of food and the steep increase in GDP per capita, happen within 5years of each other.

+**re-write Claim 1**: Time of producing enough food for the country and never before seen slopes in GDP per capita increase, happen within 10 years of each other.

-**Example-sub**: The "seeds" for increasing the yield in [Mexico started in 1941](https://histphil.org/2016/02/08/a-practitioners-history-of-the-green-revolution/) by investment in researching and spreading techniques to improve yield which seems to have led to them in 1956 producing enough food to feed the country.
+**Example-sub**: The "seeds" for increasing the yield in [Mexico started in 1941](https://histphil.org/2016/02/08/a-practitioners-history-of-the-green-revolution/) by investment in researching and spreading techniques to improve yield which seems to have led to them in *1956 producing enough food to feed the country*.

-At 1962 point we observe the GDP per capita starting to soar to never before seen slopes from [2k USD to 14k USD today](https://ourworldindata.org/grapher/maddison-data-gdp-per-capita-in-2011us?tab=chart&country=~MEX) (in roughly 70 years.)
+At 1962 point we observe the GDP per capita starting to soar to never before seen slopes from [as shown here](https://ourworldindata.org/grapher/maddison-data-gdp-per-capita-in-2011us?tab=chart&country=~MEX) (in roughly 70 years).

+**Note**: I am aware the "slope part" is not well defined.

 **Definition**: checks out.

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

+**Failed** "never before seen slopes"

-**Time**: 67mins+30 mins (coming to this claim and reading about the GR was taking time)
+**Time**: 67mins+30 mins (coming to this claim and reading about the Green revolution was taking time)

+---

-**re-write Claim**: Green Revolution is a high-risk-high-reward intervention
+**re-write Claim 2**: Green Revolution is a high-risk-high-reward intervention.

 **Example-sub**: At the time in 1950, people didn't seem to know about the effects this would have on inequal growth in the country (rich get richer poor get poorer).

-"Development practitioners now have a better understanding of the conditions under which the Green Revolution and similar yield-enhancing technologies are likely to have equitable benefits among farmers"
+"Development practitioners now (after decades from 1956) have a better understanding of the conditions under which the Green Revolution and similar yield-enhancing technologies are likely to have equitable benefits among farmers".

-**Definition**: "checks out" I guess!!!
+**Definition**: checks out?

+**Failed**

 **Checklist**: sub; Yes; pre; Yes; ecm; Yes;

 **Time**: 15 mins.
-Building on the previous claim

-**re-write Claim**: There exist high-risk-high-reward interventions that saved millions of lives.
+**re-write Claim 3**: There exist interventions that saved millions of lives (proxy for "high-reward").

-**re-write Claim**: the Green Revolution improved poverty greatly (??? modify)
+**re-write Claim**: 2 decades after Mexico was able to satisfy their own needs for food, the global poverty dropped despite an increase in population.

 **Example-sub**:

+Year in which Mexico was able to manage its own needs for food: 1962

 "The absolute number of poor people fell from 1.15 billion in 1975 to 825 million in 1995 despite a 60 percent increase in population.
 In